nadav0411/FinBrain/README.md

 Through FinBrain, I wanted to explore these concepts more deeply, it was an opportunity to move beyond tutorials and build something that not only works, but is also **designed to scale, adapt, and feel production-ready**.

-This project became an opportunity to experiment with **real engineering trade-offs**, explore **cloud architecture best practices**, and build a system that doesn’t just *work* — but is **designed to scale and evolve**.
+This project became an opportunity to experiment with **real engineering trade-offs**, explore **cloud architecture best practices**, and build a system that doesn’t just work — but is **designed to scale and evolve**.

-I treated FinBrain as a real-world product, not just a student app — and that mindset guided every decision I made.
+I treated FinBrain as a real-world product, not just an app to explore concepts — and that mindset guided every decision I made.

 ---